Art + Culture

 https://www.vanityfair.com/hollywood/2021/12/hedy-lamarr-biography-old-hollywood

-What many don’t know: She was also a clever inventor.
+What many don’t know: She was also an intelligent inventor.
 On June 10, 1941, she and composer George Antheil filed a patent for their frequency-hopping “Secret Communication System” – a technology that has become an integral part of our everyday lives.

 “Here sat undoubtedly the most beautiful woman on the planet,” George Antheil recalls his first encounter with film diva Hedy Lamarr.
 “Many movie queens don’t look nearly as good in person as they do on screen, but with this one, it was the other way around.”
 The composer and the actress met at a dinner hosted by a mutual friend.
 An encounter with astonishing consequences.